kestal/univers/Species/Dwarves.md

 ## Geography

 Dwarves live in cities and town, often underground, but sometimes not.
-They favor the vicinity of active and dorming volcanoes.
+They favor the vicinity of active and inactive volcanoes.
 Sometimes great underground roads connect different dwarf places, but other times they just have to go outside.
 Dwarves normally have good communication systems between cities.

-## Wiseness
+## Wisdom

 The quality of being wise plays an important role in dwarve's thinking.
 Often associated with age, being wise is one of the highest compliment a dwarf can receive.